Interview with Stephen Jenkins, President and CEO of Link Global Technologies.

 - What are New Shareholders Buying Into?

 - Peers and Competition: Why Will This Junior Survive?

-Matthew Gordon: Not bad.
-Now, we caught up last week.
-I kind of got a little bit of insight into your company.
-I was quite interested in your strategy and how you’re gonna move forward.
+Matthew Gordon: I’m interested in your strategy and how you’re going to move forward.
 I’d love you to kind of tell our folks, our followers, subscribers, a little bit about what you’re planning to do.

 Stephen Jenkins: Sure.
 So Link Global Technology started primarily as a crypto mining company.
 Got in on the craze, located some machines down in low cost power, Oregon, and has been building a business based on crypto mining.
 But we quickly recognize the opportunities, I think in a much bigger place.
 So, that is providing the infrastructure for not just crypto mining, but also data centres in general.
 So, we’ve really launched what we think are three pretty exciting branches to our business.
 Those being the underlying revenue from crypto mining.
 Number two is providing mobile data centre solutions for all types of data centres.
 And number three, is developing some IP around energy efficiency.